proteinreport/proteinreport.org/content/events/plant-based-foods-proteins-summit-americas/index.md

 weight: 5000
 uuid: 10332
 ---
-<p>Bridge2Food brings together key leaders from all along the value chain who are working to drive transformation.</p>
+Bridge2Food brings together key leaders from all along the value chain who are working to drive transformation.

-<p>How do we capitalize on the opportunities the plant-based foods market offers?
-How do we tackle the challenges of sustainability, affordability, and investment?</p>
+How do we capitalize on the opportunities the plant-based foods market offers?
+How do we tackle the challenges of sustainability, affordability, and investment?

-<p>Join us for three days to learn the latest innovations and research, find solutions and strategies, grow your network, and discover where the plant-based sector is heading next</p>
+Join us for three days to learn the latest innovations and research, find solutions and strategies, grow your network, and discover where the plant-based sector is heading next